 Wake County sees ice storms in winter and occasional hurricane remnants in late summer.
-Duke Energy Progress also runs time-of-use rate structures that charge more for power during peak hours, typically 4 to 9 pm on weekdays.
-A home battery addresses both: it keeps essential circuits running during outages and lets you draw from stored power instead of the grid when rates are highest.
+Duke Energy Progress offers a voluntary time-of-use rate plan where power costs more during peak demand hours, with the peak window shifting by season.
+A home battery addresses both concerns: it keeps essential circuits running during outages and lets you draw from stored power instead of the grid when rates are highest.

 What installation involves

 A home battery system consists of the battery unit, a battery management system, and the electrical integration with your main panel.
 For outage protection, a critical loads subpanel separates the circuits you want to keep running when the grid goes down.
-If you are pairing with solar, the installer coordinates the battery connection with your existing or new solar system.
-Wake County requires an electrical permit for the work.
+If you’re pairing with solar, the installer coordinates the battery connection with your existing or new solar system.
+Wake County code requires a permit before electrical equipment is installed, replaced, or relocated.

 Costs in Raleigh